toyama0919/gemini-improve-ui/README.md

 5. Reload the Gemini Chat page to use the new shortcuts

 You can reset all shortcuts to their default values by clicking the "Reset to Default" button on the options page.

+### Chat Width

+You can adjust the maximum width of the chat area (Range: 600px - 1600px, Default: 900px).

+1. Open the extension's options page
+2. Adjust the "Chat area width" slider
+3. Click "Save Settings"
+4. Changes apply immediately (no page reload required)

 ## Installation